P2P lending risks – Is Peer to Peer lending safe?

 Understand P2P lending

-What is Peer to Peer lending?
+What are the Peer to Peer lending investors concerns?

 Before starting to invest, most future p2p lending investors ask themselves the following questions: